 "My flatbreads are fantastic for a party.
-There’s enough dough to make 20 crunchy flatbreads which are matched wonderfully with my toppings – or why not experiment with your own favourite combinations." - Heston
+There’s enough dough to make 20 crunchy flatbreads which are matched wonderfully with classic toppings like smoked salmon – or why not experiment with your own favourite combinations." - Heston

 - Preparation time: 30 minutes, plus resting and overnight fermenting